emerald-dao/beginner-cadence-course/chapter4/day2/README.md

 ## `PublicAccount` vs. `AuthAccount`

 We already learned that an `AuthAccount` allows you to do anything you want with an account.
-On the other hand, `PublicAccount` allows anyone to read from it.
+On the other hand, `PublicAccount` allows anyone to read from it, but only the things that the account owner exposes.
 You can get a `PublicAccount` type by using the `getAccount` function like so:

 ```swift
 let account: PublicAccount = getAccount(0x1)